SK-24Artemis/90s-error-page/README.md

 # Future Updates - Maybe
 ### More Mobile Friendly
-~~I'd like to edit the page to be a bit more mobile friendly.
-Currently gifs and large images do not resize to fit smaller screens. ~~
+<strike>I'd like to edit the page to be a bit more mobile friendly.
+Currently gifs and large images do not resize to fit smaller screens.</strike>

 I finally got around to making the error and guestbook pages mobile friendly via some css and media queries.

 ### Webring
 I created a spooky banner for a webring which currently does not function but I'm thinking about making it work as a fun project to exercise my javascript skills.

 ### Javascript
 The guestbook works via some somewhat kludgy javascript.
 I'd like to make it less kludgy as my javascript skills improve.